sivann/runcached/README.md

 ## Examples

 ### Example 1:  Run the date command.
-Each time it executes prints the same date for 5 seconds.
+Each time it executes, it displays the same date for 5 seconds at a time.
 runcached.py -c 5 date

-### Example 2: Zabbix userparameter which can be called multiple times , but actually executes only once every 20 seconds.
+### Example 2: Zabbix userparameter which can be called multiple times, but in reality executes only once every 20 seconds.
 Query multiple parameters of mysql at the same time, without re-running the query.